RhizomeDB/dbsp-notes/README.md

 ## 2.9.14 Minus Operator

-Subtracts all weights for matching elements in two $\Bbb{Z}$-Sets.
-Elements with combined weight equal to zero are discarded.
+The minus operator MUST subtract all weights for matching elements in two $\Bbb{Z}$-Sets.
+Elements with combined weight equal to zero  MUST be discarded.

 For example: